HappyHorse 1.0 Review 2026:

 Inference Efficiency — 8 Steps, No CFG

 This is the technical feature that most impresses AI engineers and least impresses general users — until they see the generation time.
 Standard diffusion-based video models require 20 to 50 denoising steps to converge on a stable, high-quality output.
-HappyHorse-1.0 requires 8.
+HappyHorse 1.0 requires 8.
 Additionally, it does not use Classifier-Free Guidance (CFG) — a computational technique that typically doubles the number of forward passes required.

-HappyHorse-1.0 and Veo 3.1 Fast are closely matched on raw generation speed — but HappyHorse-1.0 achieves this while generating native synchronized audio simultaneously.
+HappyHorse 1.0 and Veo 3.1 Fast are closely matched on raw generation speed — but HappyHorse 1.0 achieves this while generating native synchronized audio simultaneously.
 Veo 3.1 Fast's audio generation, when enabled, adds additional time on top of these base figures.

 Verdict: ★★★★★

-HappyHorse-1.0 vs. Veo 3 vs. Seedance 2.0
+Performance Benchmarks: HappyHorse 1.0 vs. Veo 3 vs. Seedance 2.0

 Artificial Analysis Video Arena Results (April 7, 2026)

 The Artificial Analysis Video Arena is currently the most rigorous public benchmark for AI video models.
 It uses a blind Elo pairwise voting system — the same mathematical framework used in chess and other competitive rankings — where human raters compare two randomly selected model outputs and vote for the one they prefer, without knowing which model produced each.
-The Elo gap between HappyHorse-1.0 and second place is meaningful in the context of this leaderboard — a gap of ~40 Elo points at this level represents a statistically significant quality preference difference across thousands of human evaluations.
+The Elo gap between HappyHorse 1.0 and second place is meaningful in the context of this leaderboard — a gap of ~40 Elo points at this level represents a statistically significant quality preference difference across thousands of human evaluations.

 | Model Platform | T2V Elo | T2V Rank | I2V Elo | I2V Rank |